A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Tour Leaders

 Your tour leader plays a crucial role in enhancing your holiday experience, and they share your passion for exploring the world on foot.
-In addition to being resourceful and organized they are also well-travelled and deeply enthusiastic about showing you new destinations.
+In addition to being resourceful and organised they are also well-travelled and deeply enthusiastic about showing you new destinations.
 Your tour leader takes care of all the local administration, ensuring you can fully enjoy your holiday without worrying about the logistics.
 While leading group holidays, they always keep in mind that each group is composed of individuals.
 Each tour leader brings their unique style, talents, and professional background to the table.
 Rest assured, they are all trained, qualified, experienced, and dedicated to making your holiday as enjoyable, interesting, and inspiring as possible.
 Remember, your leader, while on holiday, is your first port of call for any issues, ensuring a smooth and worry-free experience for you.

 Leader's Evening Briefing

-Each evening, your tour leader will meet with you to review the program for the next day.
+Each evening, your tour leader will meet with you to review the programme for the next day.
 This is your chance to discuss details and ensure that the planned activities align with your walking ability.
 If you have any concerns about clothing or equipment, feel free to bring them up during this discussion.
-If, for any reason, you prefer not to participate in the organized group program, please inform your leader.
+If, for any reason, you prefer not to participate in the organised group programme, please inform your leader.
 Your preferences are important, and your leader is there to make sure your experience aligns with your expectations.

 Local Guides